-Safe System activities will be delivered by the Working Group through five Safe System sub-groups (Safe Speeds, Safe Roads, Safe Road User Behaviour, Safe Vehicles and Post Collision Response).
+Safe System activities will be delivered by the Working Group through five Safe System sub-groups (Safe Streets, Safe Road Users, Safe Speeds, Safe Vehicles and Post-Crash Response).
 These sub-groups work dynamically and flexibly, co-ordinating together to ensure that interventions collectively strengthen the road system.

 The SRGM Partnership is in the best shape to deliver on this strategy.
 It has national experts guiding local stakeholders, using best practice to scrutinise activities.

 Directing strategy activities is a Board representing organisations across the Safe System, working together and sharing responsibility for this ambitious goal.
-These same partners are collaborating to deliver actions, working to bring the Safe System elements together so that road safety is delivered in an evidence-led way.
+These same partners are collaborating to deliver actions, working to bring the Safe System components together so that road safety is delivered in an evidence-led way.